razetime/ngn-k-tutorial/pt8.md

   }'!n
   C}
 ```
-This is the worst K code I've ever written, because we are trying to write K like C, and K doesn't work well with that design.
+This is the worst K code I've ever written, because we are trying to write K like an imperative language, and K doesn't work well with that design.
 The main problems are:
 - Many, many globals are assigned
 - multiple nested loops
 - lots of modification

 Luckily, there are a lot of things we can simplify here, and we can address these problems one by one.

 Let us begin at the innermost loop: